emblab-westlake/MGEfams/README.md

 ---

 ### Update Notes
-MGEfams_v5.0 18 modules were updated by lastest Pfam and TIGRfams
+MGEfams_v5.0 was constructed based on the lastest version of Pfam (v34.0) and TIGRFAMs (v15.0), and will be regularly updated.